 The residency program is organized as a progressive educational experience with increasing patient responsibilities over the three years of training as residents develop clinical skills and demonstrate medical judgment and competence.
 The training program consists of formal teaching and clinical experiences on assigned rotations, patient care in the Family Medicine Clinic, and structured conferences.
 Our community has diverse medical resources available for educational use by the residents.
 The residency asks the residents to take responsibility for their learning environment and to work with the faculty in making their experience the best possible.

-By their third year, residents are ready to spend two weeks to one month rotations in other specialty clinics within the hospital: dermatology, gynecology, ophthalmology, otolaryngology and urology.
-They also able to devote four months to the electives they identified as important to them.
+By their third year, residents are ready to rotate in other specialty clinics within the hospital: dermatology, gynecology, ophthalmology, orthopaedics, otolaryngology, and urology.
+They are also able to devote four blocks to the career specific rotation they identified as important to their individual education.

 Click image to view full size PDF